 As Scouts and Scouters we are expected to "Do our duty to God and our Country" and "To help other people at all times."
 One of the ways we do this is through giving service.
 Scouts complete a minimum of 13 hours of community service prior to their Eagle Project.
 Through their Eagle Project they organize others to provide an average of 100 hours of service to their community.

 In addition, many of our Units perform other service projects throughout the year.
 These projects, as well as Eagle Projects, should be submitted through the Service Hours Website.
 This allows the French Creek Council to track our impact in the community and counts towards all levels of the Journey to Excellence Award (Council, District, and Unit).
 For Units to achieve the Gold level of service they need to participate in 6 service projects for Troops (4 for Packs) and record the hours on the Service Hours Website.
 NEW this year is that units must complete at least one service project for their Chartering Organizatio

-Who's in the Lead: Updated 11/5/13
+Who's in the Lead: Updates will begin in April

-Total Service Hours in Oliver Perry District for 2013: 7,329
+Total Service Hours in Oliver Perry District for 2014: